flamedfury/flamedfury.com/src/pages/index.md

 I've made browsing Flamed Fury as simple as it can be and divided it into four main sections that you can find in the top navigation.

-I've made browsing Flamed Fury as simple as it can be and divided it into four main sections that you can find in the top navigation.

 The Collections section collects details about my interests and hobbies.
 I'm into [books](/bookshelf/), [comics](/comics/), [games](/gameshelf/), [music](/recordshelf/), skateboarding and brewing beer.
 Make sure to check out the [Mixtapes](/recordshelf/mixtapes/) and [Vinyl Collection](/recordshelf/vinyl/) pages.

 The Writing section collects posts that I've written, essays and guides.
 My [Web Manifesto](/manifesto/) is an excellent place to start.